giga-sec/gigaSec-Tech-Notes/3. Notes/PSET5 - Speller.md

 - take a word and run a hash function on it
 - returning some number that corresponds to that word

+First one letter is good, but it's not fast
+First two letters
+or using math to use all letters

 `size`
 - returns how many words are in your dictionary
+- you could imagine that as you're loading the hash table
+- you could somehow keep track of the number of words you've added to dictionary so far

 `unload`
 - any memory allocated to store data in data structure